Entry: Callitropsis lusitanica – Mexican Cypress – Costa Rica

 For this series, I will be focusing on deadwood carving and since I want this to be the emphasis, my styling will be designed to showcase the deadwood rather than the foliage.
 I am late getting started (just found out about the contest), so I will attempt to style the tree using it´s normal foliage, however eventually the foliage will be changed to Kishu Shimpaku, Itoigawa, Procumbens or another Juniper species by means of grafts.

 In the first phase, I have eliminated some of the limbs that are not needed for my design plan and also I have determined the path of the live vein and marked it in blue.
 It is imperative that all the remaining foliage be connected to the roots by the live vein, but it should be placed so that the route that it takes corresponds to the route of the grain of the wood as closely as possible.
-In this case, I have created 1 live vein starting from the base which connects all the major roots with the foliage.
-I hope this will allow me to maintain all the major roots alive and healthy and prevent deadwood below the soil line.
+In this case, I have created 2 live veins starting from the base which fuse into one about half of the way up the.
+This allows me to feed more branches and maintain more healthy roots than if I had placed only one live vein.
 Because of the locations of the branches on this tree, it is not possible to have a perfect correspondence of the live vein and to the grain of the wood.
 In areas where the live vein crosses the grain of the wood I will be limited in the amount of texture which I can carve into the deadwood.

 In the second phase, I removed the bark from the areas which will become deadwood.
 This is a critical operation and requires caution so as not to damage the bark of the live vein or dislodge it from the wood underneath while removing the bark from the area which will become deadwood.
 Notice that in this process I am creating deadwood from live wood and in the process, I am severely reducing the amount of live wood which can maintain the foliage and limbs alive.
 Therefore since I am basically killing a lot of the live wood there is a limit to the amount of foliage I can leave.
 Nevertheless, I need to maintain a sufficient quantity of foliage to be able to produce a decent final design in a relatively short period of time.
 So I am doing a delicate balancing act.
 Normally I would reduce the foliage to the minimum amount necessary to maintain good health of the live vein and then grow back the foliage which I need to style the tree over a period of a year or more.